open-scientific/MFMP-THOR/README.md

 We should certainly have water vapour by this point and water molecules can act as charge carriers, we need carbon which could come from the steel as the bubbles collapse, and oxygen 21% and nitrogen 78% come from the atmosphere, if water is split then we can obtain hydrogen, thus all the ingredients for the CNO cycle.

 ![image](./assets/image-nb3a.png)

+This was the initial though however this view is moving away from this idea as the engine vacuum may not be high enough for this effect (but still helps vapourize water).

 #### Bubble Lifecycle